 Kuzukiri: How to Use Japanese Kudzu Jelly Noodles

-We usually enjoy Kuzukiri noodles with Kuromitsu brown syrup, over which some Japanese like dusting “Kinako (きな粉)” roasted soybean flour or Matcha green tea powder.
+We usually enjoy the noodles with Kuromitsu brown syrup, and we sometimes dust Kinako (きな粉) or Matcha green tea powder over it.

-In Nabemono Hot Pot
+In Nabemono Hot Pots

 (Reference Pages: Wikipedia 葛切り)